stevenchadburrow/AcolyteHandPICd32/NES/README.md

 These files contain an NES emulator for the PIC32MZ.
 It currently is running at 216 MHz.
 Most games run at perfect speed at 20 FPS with audio enabled.
 To represent more intensive games, Super Mario Bros 3 was run on both the PIC32MZ and Linux desktop using Mesen for a speed comparison.
 At 20 FPS the PIC32MZ ran about 12% too slow.
 At 12 FPS the PIC32MZ ran about 2% too slow.

-This currently works with these mappers: NROM, UNROM, CNROM, ANROM, MMC1, and MMC3 (only some implementation).
+This emulator currently works with the following mappers: NROM, UNROM, CNROM, ANROM, MMC1, and MMC3 (only some implementation).

 Some MMC3 games have issues with IRQ timing, though adjusting both cycle and scanline delays help in most cases.